Button

 Secondary button paired with negative

-Use tertiary for less important convenience actions, such as copying information like bank details with a button, controls or for navigation.
+Use secondary neutral for less important convenience actions, such as copying information like bank details with a button, controls or for navigation.

 Sizes